 Want: something you would like to have.

 Okay, let me put it this way.
-Naturally the basic needs in any person’s life include a roof over your head, enough food and water, basic health care and hygiene and clothing you need to remain comfortable.
+Naturally, the basic needs in any person’s life include a roof over your head, enough food and water, primary health care and hygiene and clothing you need to remain comfortable.
 Anything beyond these – a car, big house, fancy foods, many women – is a want.

-Failure to identify needs from wants leads to spending your hard earned money irresponsibly.
-What results from this is failure to live a successful life.
-This is why we emphasize planning first in anything you intend to do.
+Failure to identify needs from wants makes you spend your hard earned money irresponsibly.
+What results from this is the failure to live a successful life.
+It is why we emphasise planning first in anything you intend to do.

 #13 – Thinking that money is everything

-Most people think that when they get money, they are done with all the human problems.
+Most people think that when they get money, it’s the end of all the human problems.
 That’s a complete lie.
 First of all, the need for money is insatiable.
 Today you get a million, tomorrow you need a billion.
 But even if you get a billion, never think that you will be free from problems.
 Human problems fall into three categories:

-- Money – Most people focus on this and this is why they do all sorts of bad things to humanity in the name of getting money.
-Yes, we need money to survive and it’s important.
-But don’t let money lead you to committing crime because it’s not the only human problem.
+- Money – Most people focus on this, and this is why they do all sorts of bad things to humanity in the name of getting money.
+Yes, we need money to survive, and it’s essential.
+But don’t let money lead you to commit crime because it’s not the only human problem.

 - Health – I hear some people saying that “Health is wealth”.
 In other words, it’s a healthy person that can work and enjoy the money they make.
-If you have a healthy problem, you can never be happy even if you have millions of money.
+If you have a problem related to health, you can never be happy even if you have millions of money.
 As you work to get money, mind about your health as well.